 When grandma bought a blender they would take it over to her house and use the blender to powder it.
 It was kept in a jar and used whenever milk would be used in a recipe or to drink.

-Here’s what the end result powdered milk should looks like:
+Here’s what the end result of powdered milk should look like: